 Clock genes alter the expression of genes that are involved in the circadian cycle.
 Results of some studies suggest that consumption of alcohol, amphetamines, and opioids shifts or alters clock genes.
 Clock genes affect the way we handle stressors (physical, emotional, and mental), which in turn, may trigger alcohol and drug use.
 See your doctor if you need help managing stress or are having trouble with alcohol or drug use.

+Vitamin A is linked to a healthy sleep cycle.
 Studies suggest that a deficiency in vitamin A negatively affects the circadian rhythm.
 Vitamin A is a fat-soluble vitamin, so any excess gets stored in your tissues for later use.
 Good sources of vitamin A include sweet potato, beef liver, spinach, carrots, pumpkin, cantaloupe, red peppers, and mangoes.
 Vitamin A is also critical for maintaining healthy eyes, immunity, cells, and organs.
 Men between the ages of 19 and 50 need 900 micrograms of retinol activity equivalents (RAE) of vitamin A per day.
 Women of the same age need 700 micrograms of RAE of vitamin A per day.
 Women who are pregnant or lactating need more.

 IMAGES PROVIDED BY: